March - June 2021

 - Social media posts about the project and related topics

-The Peace in Practice project is supported by the European Youth Foundation of the Council of Europe.
+The FLOW project is supported by the Erasmus + Programme of the European Union.